Is your red dot sight not bright enough?

 - Bright indoor lighting

 Most red dot sights on the market today offer 1 - 10+ brightness settings that work under bright desert sunlight and indoor lighting.

-- Too much red dot emitter starburst and glare, and its obscuring the sight picture
+- Too much dot starburst and glare cover the FOV

 Be sure to dial the red dot brightness down for indoor use on your range / home defense firearm after an outdoor range trip.